-- Distance Learners must enroll in at least 19 credits of courses located in New York State. - Online courses that do not have an In-person NY State immersion component DO NOT count. - Note, not all SMB requirements meet the New York State conditions. - Students may use non SMB courses to fulfill this requirement.
+- Distance Learners must enroll in at least 19 credits in Face-to-Face courses located in New York State. - Online courses that do not have an In-person NY State immersion component (hybrid classes) DO NOT count. - Students may use non-SMB courses to fulfill this requirement.